Biostatistics with R

 R scripts

 So far we have been typing the R-commands in the R prompt ">", which is a convenient method for executing few lines of commands.
-But this cannot be continued in real life applications where codes spanning many tens of lines are required to be written and have to be stored for later useage.
+But this cannot be continued in real life applications where codes spanning many tens of lines are required to be written and have to be stored for later usage.
 For this purpose, R allows us to write a script , which is a collection of many R statements written in a file.
-The statements are written one below the other separated by line break, without the R prompt "$>$" at the beginning of each statement .
-This script file can be executed inside R prompt with a single line of command, which in turn executes the statements in the script sequentially.
+The statements are written one below the other separated by line break, without the R prompt "$>$" at the beginning of each statement.
+This script file can be executed inside R prompt with a single line of command.
+With this command, the statements in the script are sequentially executed.

 The R script is very useful for creating very long code pipelines consisting of cascading steps of some complex analysis.
 For example, a pipeline for some clinical trial data analysis may start with reading the data from an excel sheet and perform data selection, filtering, plots, statistical tests and conclusion tables.
 Like any other language program, this pipeline can be reused for similar data sets at the input.